 Gengqing Monastery is the main monastery of Sakyas of Tibetan Buddhism.
 It is located on the upper reached of Yalongjiang River and the Jinshajiang River, nearly 2 km away from Dege Parkhong Sutra-Printing House.
 There is no living Buddhist in Gengqing Monastery and it is in the charge of Tusi family.
 Many Buddhist activities are carried out here, you may be lucky to listen to the saint Mantra which will clean your blundering heart.

-Based in Ganzi Tibetan Autonomous Prefecture, a remote area, the transportation for Dege Parkhong Sutra-Printing Monastery is not too convenient but it is worth visiting for its amazing natural landscape and strong cultural atmosphere.
+Based in Ganzi Tibetan Autonomous Prefecture, a remote area, the transportation to Dege Parkhong Sutra-Printing Monastery is not too convenient but it is worth visiting for its amazing natural landscape and strong cultural atmosphere.
 The monastery is about 840 km driving distance west from Chengdu City, which needs more than 13 hours to get there from Chengdu or about 10.5 hours from Kangding City (the prefecture capital of Ganzi).